-Nestlé and Amazon Ads found a delicious recipe for reaching audiences during Ramadan
+Nestlé and Amazon Ads found a delicious recipe for a Ramadan marketing campaign

 When Amer Bolbol was growing up in Lebanon, breaking fast during the month of Ramadan meant having big meals with friends and family.
 “You never eat alone.
 During these 30 days you’re always going to different places—friends, family, everybody is hosting.
 And obviously, everyone is cooking a lot—making sure that there’s enough food for everyone and giving out food to the poor and the needy,” said Bolbol, the eCommerce Lead for Nestlé Middle East and North Africa.
 “That’s what the month of Ramadan revolves around.”